 Ho Yay: Menion Leah is very obviously head-over-heels in love with Shea Ohmsford.
 Which, when you think about it, might explain why Shea's older brother Flick dislikes Menion so much.

-One-Scene Wonder: In Sword and High Druid.
+One-Scene Wonder: The Warlock Lord, in Sword and High Druid.
 He gets a little more screen time in First King.

-Seinfeld Is Unfunny: Thirty years ago, when the fantasy industry was in its infancy, The Sword Of Shannara was hailed as a worthy successor to Tolkien's epic.
+"Seinfeld" Is Unfunny: Nearly 40 years ago, when the fantasy industry was in its infancy, The Sword Of Shannara was hailed as a worthy successor to Tolkien's epic.
 Now the prevalence of the tropes in it can make it seem rather cliché.

 The Elfstones Of Shannara